Below is a list of commonly asked questions about PFAS. If you have any more please get in touch and we can try to answer them for you!

 Why are PFAS bad for the environment?

 PFAS are persistent and mobile.
-Often referred to as the ‘Forever Chemicals’, PFAS do not easily breakdown.
+Often referred to as the ‘forever chemicals’, PFAS do not easily breakdown.
 Once they enter our environment, they move and they accumulate, but they don’t go away.
-The PFAS being made, used and thrown away today have the potential to continue polluting our environment for thousands of years.
+The PFAS being made, used and thrown away today have the potential to continue polluting our environment for hundreds of years.

 - PFC – poly/perfluorinated compounds i.e., PFAS compounds.
 Waterproof clothing is often labelled as PFC-free.

-- GenX chemicals – PFAS developed by DuPont to replace PFOA as production aid in making fluoropolymer plastics (e.g. used in Teflon).
-EPA report suggest up to x100 more toxic than PFOA and PFOS.
+- GenX – PFAS developed by DuPont to replace PFOA as production aids in making fluoropolymer plastics (e.g. used in Teflon).

 The confusing terminology doesn’t end with the group name.
-Specific chemicals within the group often have multiple names.
-For examples, PFOA, a well-known and well-studied PFAS, is often referred to as C8.
+Specific chemicals within the group also often have multiple names.
+For example, PFOA, a well-known PFAS, is often referred to as C8.

 Are any PFAS banned?

-Unfortunately, very few PFAS are banned.
-Fidra and other NGO’s all over the world are working towards group PFAS restrictions, as banning one PFAS at a time is an impossible task given the number of chemicals involved.
-Those that are banned under the Stockholm convention are listed below.
+Unfortunately, only a handful of PFAS are internationally restricted.
+Fidra, alongside other NGOs and wider stakeholders across the globe, are calling for a group-based restriction of PFAS, rather than a slow and ineffective ‘one-by-one’ approach.
+Those that are currently banned under the Stockholm convention are listed below.
 The Stockholm Convention on Persistent Organic Pollutants is a global treaty designed to eliminate or limit the production, use, and release of persistent organic pollutants (POPs).

 - PFOS and PFOSF – perfluorooctane sulfonic acid, its salts and perfluorooctane sulfonyl fluoride (PFOSF), a PFAS used in industrial processes, consumer products and firefighting foam, until banned in 2009 under the Stockholm convention.